 Alabama Butterfly Atlas

-Chrysalis: Light beige to yellowish brown with a dark dorsal stripe and two dark lines of dorsolateral dashes behind the head.
+Chrysalis: Dark with dark dorsal stripe and two dark lines of dashes behind head.

 Distribution and Abundance